Introduction to Research in Security & Privacy

 If exploring a new topic seems to daunting a task, you can consider a replication or comparison study.
 If you embark on such a task, ensure that you have access to the relevant software and/or the paper(s) you aim to study are sufficiently clear for you to reproduce the work.

-You should interact with the the teaching team before settling down on a particular topic.
+You should interact with the teaching team before settling down on a particular topic.

 Paper reports